 Patients with HIV or AIDS are designated as administrative members and are deemed as having "a condition or disease that requires specialized medical care over a prolonged period of time and is life threatening, degenerative, or disabling" - thus assuring that the member has a standing referral to a specialty HIV/AIDS provider.

 Audiology, Podiatry, Occupational and Speech Therapy

-The Alliance provides coverage for Audiology, Podiatry and Speech Therapy services, with referral requirements as noted below.
+The Alliance provides coverage for Audiology, Podiatry and Speech Therapy services, with referral requirements for out of network providers as noted below.